thaiv28/SplendorRL/README.md

 ## Todo
 - Implement action masking for manually playing.
 - Ability to use config files instead of command line arguments
+- `Match` data structure that holds match information for debugging